Good's Candy Shop sold to Missouri company

-Uranus, located on historic Route 66 between St. Louis and Springfield in Missouri, plans to open its second location in the Hoosier state on Jan.
+Uranus, located on historic Route 66 between Saint Louis and Springfield in Missouri, plans to open its second location in the Hoosier state on Jan.
 1, 2022.

 The company is listed as a tourist attraction with a museum, restaurant, gas station, ice cream, mini-golf, escape rooms, specialized fudge, food, humorous apparel and gifts.

-The company’s slogan is “The Best Fudge comes from Uranus,” and according to owner Louie Keen, the establishment enjoys having fun and making people laugh.
+The company’s slogan is “The Best Fudge comes from Uranus," and according to owner Louie Keen, they enjoy having fun and making people laugh.

-Keen said the business plans to keep Good’s employees and expand the business.
+Keen said they plan to keep Good’s employees and expand the business.

 Keen said Uranus will continue crafting the well-known, fine chocolates and super premium ice cream products Good’s sells in addition to Uranus fudge and other products at the new location.